Colton in San Bernardino County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the Native Sons/Daughters of the Golden West marker series.

 Location.
-34° 1.753′ N, 117° 22.522′ W. Marker is in Colton, California, in San Bernardino County.
-Marker can be reached from East Agua Mansa Road near South Riverside Avenue, on the left.
+34° 2.422′ N, 117° 21.885′ W. Marker is in Colton, California, in San Bernardino County.
+Marker is on Agua Mansa Road 0.2 miles east of South Riverside Avenue, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 270 East Agua Mansa Road, Colton CA 92324, United States of America.
+Marker is at or near this postal address: 2001 Agua Mansa Road, Colton CA 92324, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Highgrove Hydroelectric Plant (approx. 2.4 miles away); Robidoux Grist Mill Site (approx. 3 miles away); Mount Rubidoux (approx. 3.1 miles away); Mission Inn (approx. 3.2 miles away); Jensen-Alvarado Ranch (approx. 3.4 miles away); De Anza Crossing of the Santa Ana River (approx. 5.3 miles away); Fort Benson (approx. 5½ miles away); Fontana Farms Company (approx. 5.8 miles away).
+Highgrove Hydroelectric Plant (approx. 2.4 miles away); Robidoux Grist Mill Site (approx. 3.9 miles away); Mount Rubidoux (approx. 4 miles away); Mission Inn (approx. 4 miles away); Jensen-Alvarado Ranch Fort Benson (approx. 4.6 miles away); San Bernardino Santa Fe Depot (approx. 5.4 miles away); Fontana Farms Company (approx. 5.7 miles away).

 Categories. • Cemeteries & Burial Sites •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 15, 2018.
 This page originally submitted on March 26, 2013, by Drew W of Vista, California.
-This page has been viewed 425 times since then and 29 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on March 26, 2013, by Drew W of Vista, California. • Syd Whittle was the editor who published this page.
+This page has been viewed 463 times since then and 4 times this year.
+Last updated on December 13, 2018, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5, 6. submitted on March 26, 2013, by Drew W of Vista, California. • Andrew Ruppenstein was the editor who published this page.